dragonlol88/escue/README.md

 $ escue node remove -c sunny node-1
 ```
 **Warning**: Because 'remove' command completely clear nodes completely including everything data and logs, If problems just are related with configurations
-or synchronization, instead modify configuration, then use 'restart command'
+or synchronization, modify configuration, then use 'restart command'

 <h3>Modify node configurations</h3>
 The escue manages several configurations related with elasticsearch and server as file.
 The configurations related to elasticsearch are elasticsearch.yml and jvm.options.